 Today, the prince’s castle is here.
-The St. Bogolyubovo monastery is a place worth of visiting to admire the creations of the architect Ton, standing in the silence echoing one of Russia’s largest temples, Bogolubsky Cathedral, stroll along the bank of the pond of Poluzarosshego monastery and, hopefully, hearing the sound of the magnificent set of bells.
+It is worth visiting the Monastery to admire the creations of the architect Ton, to stand in the silence echoing one of the largest temples in Russia, to walk along the edge of the pond of the Poluzarosshego Monastery, and with luck, to listen to the sound of the magnificent bell set.

-The St. Bogolyubovo monastery was founded in 1155 by Prince Andrew Bogolyubsky, due to the miraculous vision he had of the Virgin.
-Initially, a temple appeared that was soon covered by ecclesiastical and secular buildings, the prince decided to construct a place in memory to its protected ones.
-After the death of Andrew Bogolyubskii, it passed into the hands of conspirators, the residence complex of sin was given to the monastery jrisdiction.
-The service was led by the prince at the church of the Nativity of the Virgin.
+The Monastery of St. Bogolyubovo was founded in 1155 by Prince Andrew Bogolyubsky as a miraculous vision of the Virgin l.
+Initially, a temple appeared which was soon covered by ecclesiastical and secular buildings so the prince decided to build a place in memory of his protégés.
+After Andrew Bogolyubskii died at the hands of conspirators, the residence complex was given to the jurisdiction of the monastery.

-The Bogolyubskii Cathedral was built between 1855 and 1866, from Moscow’s private donations on the KA Ton project.
-After the Revolution, the monastery was closed, to later organize a museum here.
-The rebirth of the monastery began in the 1990’s.
+St. Bogolyubovo Monastery was erected between 1855 and 1866 from the private donations from Moscow on the KA Ton project.
+After the Revolution, the monastery was closed, then the museum was organized in the same place.
+The revival of the monastery began in the 1990s.
 Today it is a convent with 120 nuns.

-The St. Bogolyubovo monastery is incredibly beautiful and solemn: the white walls of its temples and churches are shining in the background of the green forest and a blue vault which has the traditional color of the Virgin Mary to merge with the top of the sky
+The St. Bogolyubovo Monastery is incredibly beautiful and solemn: the white walls of the temples and churches are shining at the bottom of the green forest and the blue vault of a hole that is the traditional color of the Virgin Mary to merge with the high sky.

-The first thing is to go to Bogoliubsky Cathedral to admire its recognizable architecture: a Byzantine combination and monumental Russian decoration, easy and festive with the characteristic letter of the architect Ton.
-Although inside it can not be presumed of ancient frescoes, this is where the monastery maintains the image of the icon of the Virgin of Bogolyubovo.
+The first thing is to go to Bogoliubsky Cathedral to admire its recognizable architecture: a combination of Byzantine and monumentality with Russian decoration.
+Although its interior cannot boast of ancient frescoes, this is where the monastery keeps the image of the icon of the Virgin of Bogolyubovo.

-In the bell tower of the cathedral are located the beautiful set of bells, the largest of which weighs 8 tons.
+In the bell tower of the cathedral there is a set of beautiful bells, the largest of which weighs 8 tons.

-The remains of Prince Andrew’s palace are found in the oldest building of the monastery, which belongs to the second half of the 12th century.
-The building is considered to be the only existing civilian structure of the days of ancient Russia.
-The castle was considered as lost, but in 1954 the transition to the chorus tower and the staircase were found.
+The remains of Prince Andrew’s palace is the oldest building in the monastery which belongs to the second half of the 12th century.
+The building is considered to be the only existing structure of the civil d of ancient Russia.
+The castle was considered to be lost, but in 1954 the transition to the choir tower and staircase was found.

-The adjacent Cathedral of the Nativity of the Virgin Mary is a graceful temple with a single dome.
-Even in this case, it is necessary to see the Church of the Annunciation of the 19th century, when examining the case and visiting the private chapel, built on the place where the body of the prince lay.
+The adjacent Cathedral of the Nativity of the Virgin Mary is the graceful temple with a single dome.
+Even in this case, it is necessary to see the 19th century Church of the Annunciation, to examine the case and visit the private chapel, erected on the site where the body of the prince lay.